stamiesie/lab-03-pokedex/README.md

 ##
--Setup file tree X
+X-Setup file tree
--import data to data.js
+X-import data to data.js
-setup react-router dom on home page with links to search and home X
+X-setup react-router dom on home page with links to search and home

 --build react components to render pokemon:
     --pokeList